-In reality, the operations of packaging, marking, and labeling are connected.
+In reality, the operations of packaging, marking, and labelling are connected.
 Manufacturing, which is the first phase in the production process, might also be included.
 Because the label may contain information about the manufacturing process.
-Labeling; while it varies depending on industries, product types, and authorities, it is applicable to numerous products in almost all countries.
+Labelling; while it varies depending on industries, product types, and authorities, it is applicable to numerous products in almost all countries.

 Packaging Factor in Labeling Processes

 The range of packaging is extensive, as is the variety of products.
 The same product can be packaged in a variety of ways.
 Different labeling methods are preferred depending on the diversity of the product.
 As you are aware, the labelling method of a product packaged in a glass bottle is not the same as that of a product packaged in a rectangular cardboard box.
 Furthermore, the label material will differ depending on the container type.

 As can be seen, numerous parameters work well for label applications.
 While some products’ labels contain numerous details, such as EXP, the location of the manufacturing, the date and time of the manufacture, the lot number, and 2D or 1D codes, some products’ labels only contain a single piece of information such as EXP.
 The primary factor influencing this are the laws and regulations, which are shaped by customer expectations.
 As an example, the Food and Drug Administration (FDA) of the United States regularly changes and publishes food labeling requirements.